Irreversibility and randomness: Irreversibility in the Kac ring model

 where $f(t)$ is the solution of the toy Boltzmann equation

 with initial condition $f(0) = \alpha$. \end{theorem} \emph{Proof}.
 The arguments after \er{slln} suffice to prove the second limit in \er{KRmain} and also the first at $t = 0$, since $(x_n(0))_{n \in \Z}$ and $(y_n)_{n \in \Z}$ are both i.i.d.\ sequences by the choice of $\mathbb{P}$.
-For $t > 0$, this is no longer the case: correlations develop between the colours of the balls.
-But these correlations are weak enough to derive a large deviation principle.\footnote{See Dembo and Zeitouni (1998), Section 6.4, which studies large deviation principles of stationary processes which satisfy mixing conditions (roughly speaking, a process is mixing if its future values eventually become independent of past values).
-The eventual independence property in the main text is a strong form of this.
-In particular, it makes Assumption 6.4.1 in Dembo and Zeitouni (1998) true, enabling their Theorem 6.4.4.} More precisely, the sequence $(x_n(t))_{n \in \Z}$ has the property that it only depends on $(t - 1)$, which means that the two sequences
+For $t > 0$, this is no longer the case since correlations develop between the colours of the balls.
+Despite these correlations, a large deviations principle can still be proven.
+The key observation is that the random vector

-are independent if $k - n > t - 1$; correlations only reach so far, as is most easily seen in the representation \er{alternative}.
-Combined with stationarity, i.e., invariance of the distribution of $(x_n(t))_{n \in \Z}$ under shifts in $n$, this property suffices to prove a large deviation principle at $t > 0$.
-Setting \beq f(t) = \la f_N(t,\cdot) \ra_{\mathbb{P}}, \eeq this implies
+forms an irreducible Markov chain as $n$ ranges over $\Z$.
+By the theory of large deviations for Markov chains, the empirical measure

+satisfies a large deviations principle.\footnote{See Dembo and Zeitouni (1998), Section 3.1.
+Like in Cram\'{e}r's theorem, the corresponding rate function has a \emph{unique} zero, namely the unique stationary distribution of the chain \er{history}.
+This implies that the rate function of $f_N(t,\cdot)$ also has a unique zero, namely \er{zero}, which allows for the bound \er{4.18}.} Because $x_n(t)$ is a function of \er{history}, the one-particle distribution $f_N(t,\cdot)$ is a function of \er{em} and this allows us to transfer the large deviations principle of \er{em} to $f_N(t,\cdot)$.\footnote{The possibility of transferring large deviations principles is known as the \emph{contraction principle}, see Dembo and Zeitouni (1998), Section 4.2.} Setting